davidrocks88/facebookDemo/README.md

             });

 ```
 Not too bad, right?
 A simple javascript callback function.
 But how do you actually implement this into your code, you ask?
-Well, as an example, I made a button that, when clicked, would log in the user.
+Well, as an example, I puth the script into a functin and made a button that, when clicked, would log in the user.
 The code is as follows:
 ```html
 <!doctype html>
 <html>